born2net/msComponentDigg/README.md

 License:
 ------------------------------------------------------------------------
-- GNU V3 modified for digitalsignage.com mediaCLOUD
+- License GNU V3 modified for use in mediaCLOUD only